 If you have an autoimmune disorder, you probably take medicine to manage your condition.
 Some of those drugs can raise your chances of getting an infection.
 That might include COVID-19, the disease caused by the new coronavirus.
 And medicines called immunosuppressants may make you more likely to have serious complications from the virus, as can your autoimmune disorder itself.

 But you shouldn’t stop taking your medicine on your own.
 Instead, talk to your doctor about your concerns and whether you should adjust your treatment.

 You can take steps to protect yourself from COVID-19.
-While people with autoimmune disorders were included in the COVID-19 vaccine trials, there is not enough data to show how safe it is for patients with different pre-existing conditions to take.
+The CDC recommends that individuals with autoimmune diseases and those with weakened immune systems receive the COVID-19 vaccine.
 If you do get sick, your health care provider will consider all parts of your treatment when deciding what to do.

 What Do Autoimmune Drugs Do?